Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Ragin' Cajuns have covered the spread once this season when favored by 12.5 points or more (in three chances).

-- Louisiana's games this year have gone over the total in one out of four opportunities (25%).
+- Louisiana's games this year have hit the over on one of four set point totals (25%).

-- Louisiana is 1-3 against the spread and 3-1 overall when the team picks up more than 290.7 yards.
+- Louisiana is 1-3 against the spread and 3-1 overall when the team amasses more than 290.7 yards.

 - The Ragin' Cajuns have three giveaways this season, while the Jaguars have seven takeaways .